top of page

 About Me

 I am a second-generation, Chinese Canadian and a settler living in the Greater Toronto Area.
 I am an Expressive Arts Therapist and Masters of Counselling Psychology student at Yorkville University.
-I am a student therapist and am supervised by a Registered Psychotherapist.
+I am a Registered Psychotherapist (Qualifying) and am supervised by a Registered Psychotherapist.

 I am an artist, a poet and storyteller, and a creative arts facilitator.
 When I went through a difficult time, the arts were there to hold me and help me cope.
 Poetry helped me crystalize my feelings of helplessness, visual arts helped express what words could not and music opened up pathways to creativity that I thought I had lost.
 Expressive Arts Therapy called to me because it combines my desire to help others with my love for arts, imagination and play.